spencernah/tp2/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* Thanks to Prof Damith C.Rajapakse and Boyd Anderson provide consulation for our tem.
+* Thanks to Prof Damith C.Rajapakse and Boyd Anderson provide consultation for our team.
 * Thanks to the project team AY2122S2-TIC4002-F18-1.

 --------------------------------------------------------------------------------------------------------------------